-Tropical cultures: Latin America: traditional: tribes, Hoti.
+Tropical cultures: South America: traditional: tribes, Hoti.
 Eñepa.
 Assurini, rural Brazil

 Traditional life in Latin America: semi-nomadic Indians of Venezuela: Hoti, Eñepa (Panare) sowing their daily activities (subsistence: hunting, collecting, slash-and-burn horticulture) andtheir displacements in the forest and savanna.
 Assurini shamanic ceremony in Brazil.
 Rural Brazil: small farmers in the cerrado (savanna region) of the Brazilian Highlands; riverside dwellers in the Amazon region.
 Cattle ranching, collecting of rubber and balata latex.
 Native people in Bolivia, Peru and Chile; deforestation in Peru; dweller of stilt houses on Lake Maracaibo (Venezuela) paddling his fishing boat.